-Figure 9: Skylines for the STEI-12-04 boulder in the forefield of Steingletscher derived from TanDEM-X data, SRTM data and the swissALTI3D DEM.
-The skylines were superimposed on a hillshade derived from TanDEM-X data (© DLR 2021).
-The contour lines are based on a resampled version of the swissALTI3D DEM (xy-resolution: 1m).
+Figure 14: Skylines for the STEI-12-04 boulder in the forefield of Steingletscher derived from TanDEM-X data, SRTM data and the swissALTI^{3D} DEM.
+The hillshade image in the background was derived from TanDEM-X data (©DLR 2021), whereas the contour lines are based on a resampled version of the swissALTI^{3D} DEM (xy-resolution: 1m).